Garlic Variety Descriptions

 Inchelium Red Artichoke (Slow Food “Ark of Taste” Heirloom)

 A mild but lingering flavor with a tingle.
 In taste tests at Rodale kitchens this was a top rated softneck.
 Large bulbed vigorous strain with several layers of cloves.
-Discovered on the Colville
+Discovered on the Colville Indian Reservation, original source unknown.
+Large heads will have four or five layers of cloves with up to 20 cloves per bulb.

-Italian Late Artichoke (Auditioned variety that made the cut!)
+Italian Late Artichoke

 Pleasing, rich garlic flavor.
 Tight, light colored wrappers over fat round outer cloves.
 Good for braiding.
 8-12 cloves/bulb.
 Keeps 6-9 months.
+This was our BEST artichoke subtype for the markets in 2015, with uniform medium-large, tight and clean heads, plus a rich flavor.

-Lorz Italian Artichoke (auditioning for us in 2012)
+Lorz Italian Artichoke

-One of only two garlic heirloom varieties designated by Slow Food USA for the “Ark of Taste”.
+One of only three garlic heirloom varieties designated by Slow Food USA for their “Ark of Taste”.
 Very bold flavor.
-An heirloom brought to Washington States Columbia Basin from Italy by the Lorz family before the 1900′s.
+An heirloom brought to Washington States Columbia Basin from Italy by the Lorz Family before the 1900’s.
 This garlic is well adapted to summer heat, harvests mid-season and stores 6-8 months.
 This medium-large Italian artichoke garlic is unusual in several ways: color, taste, size and storability.
 Lorz has more purple in the bulb wrappers than one usually sees in artichoke, and the semi-thick wrappers peel easily away revealing large cream colored cloves with elongated tips and only the faintest hint of purple.

 Purple Stripe Subspecies: